Chapter 8-H: Medical Information and Referral

 E-mail: email@example.com (opens in new window)

 Provides accurate and current information to individuals with autism, their families and professionals.
-Contact an caring, knowledgeable staff member by phone, directly through their webform (opens in new window) or e-mail.
+Contact an caring, knowledgeable staff member by phone, through their online support interface or e-mail.
 Learn about early intervention, recreation, education and medical options.
 Their website includes online resources that enables families and individuals to locate a wide range of health and human service information as it relates to autism spectrum disorders, information on services and programs throughout Maryland as well as articles, recommended reading, professional training, a calendar of autism-related events, and more.
 In addition, their Walk-in Center, offering hands-on tools and resource exchange.

 Resource Finder at Kennedy Krieger Institute